 Vivi is also very smart and understands why the problems in her world exist.
-Thanks to Lita's teachings, she knows that Hugo Chavez and his socialist government were not the beginning of Venezuela's problems-they were consequences of almost a century of corruption and mismanagement.
-However, she also understands that Chavez, and now Maduro's, socialist government is the source of the fear and sadness she feels during her childhood.
+Thanks to Lita's teachings, she knows that Hugo Chavez and his socialist government were not the beginning of Venezuela's problems - they were consequences of almost a century of corruption and mismanagement.
+However, she also understands that Chavez's, and now Maduro's, socialist government is the source of the fear and sadness she feels during her childhood.
 Thanks to socialism, Vivi has a computer tablet that she got for free from the government.
-She uses it to video call her dad through WhatsApp-when she has Internet and electricity, which isn't that often.
+She uses it to video call her dad through a video chat app - when she has internet and electricity, which isn't that often.
 But it's also thanks to socialism that her dad has had to leave the country just to provide for her and their family.

 Cesar is one of 5.4 million Venezuelans who has left the country during the last decade.
 Just like Cesar, most did not want to leave, but were forced to out of desperation.
 For centuries, Venezuela was a land of opportunity that attracted outsiders to come and make a good life.
 Now that opportunity is completely gone, as are the talents and abilities of millions of Venezuelans who have fled.
-Cesar would love to bring his family to America to be with him, but it isn't possible-he doesn't have enough money for them to join him and Lita's health is too poor to travel a long distance.
+Cesar would love to bring his family to America to be with him, but it isn't possible - he doesn't have enough money for them to join him and Lita's health is too poor to travel a long distance.
 It sickens him that he is not in Caracas to watch as his little girl grows into a young woman, but what can be done?
-When Cesar and Vivi have their
+When Cesar and Vivi have their video calls, they pray that life will get better.